• Skip to main content

 Instructions

-• Spread the flour in a microwave-safe bowl and heat on high for 30 seconds.
+• Spread the flour in a microwave-safe bowl and heat on High power for 30 seconds.

-• Remove and stir, then replace back in the microwave for another 30 seconds.
+Remove bowl and stir, then return bowl to the microwave, and cook for another 30 seconds.

-• In a separate bowl, cream together the butter, sugar, and vanilla.
+• In a separate mixing bowl, use an electric hand mixer on High speed to cream together the butter, sugar, and vanilla.

 • Combine the flour and sugar mixtures, adding in the milk.
 Mix until well-combined.